Do you like trains? Or are you a fashionista who wants to know how cloth and clothes are made?

 We have a programme of 2-4hr curriculum based workshops for primary and secondary schools.
 Armley Mills works well for KS1 and KS2 supporting topics such Victorian life, materials and their properties and Maths at the Mill.
 Everything we do is cross-curricular and all the workshops support the development of literacy skills (speaking and listening), science (materials, properties and using evidence) numeracy, and often art and geography.

 Most workshops are led on Gallery as that’s where the inspirational collections are; however, we have three spaces for groups to use as a base whilst on a visit.
 The Learning Centre and Millspace are kitted out for creative activities, and we also have a space for group lunches.
-Make the most of your time on site by downloading our free Learning Packs for primary and secondary schools fro ideas and activities to support curriculum areas.
+Make the most of your time on site by downloading our free Learning Packs for primary and secondary schools for ideas and activities to support curriculum areas.
+These can be obtained from the expandable Documents section on this page.

 We would recommend you come and meet us for a pre-visit where we can tailor workshops and resources to suit, such as if your group has additional needs, and you can complete your risk assessment at the same time.
-We have downloadable Health and Safety guidance to help with this.
+We have downloadable Health and Safety guidance from the expandable Documents section on this page to help with this.

 What teachers say about us: